gomorpheus/morpheus-apidoc/source/includes/_account_groups.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      | null | A unique name scoped to the subtenant for the group description | null | Optional description field if you want to put more info there code      | null | Optional code for use with policies location  | null | Optional location argument for the group
+name      |  | A unique name scoped to the subtenant for the group description |  | Optional description field if you want to put more info there code      |  | Optional code for use with policies location  |  | Optional location argument for the group

 ## Updating a Group for Subtenant